 When it comes to Intercepting timing is everything.
 You can have GREAT structure, technique, and power.
 But, if you do not practicing your techniques in LIVE sparring scenarios you will get hit no matter how good you think you are.
 There is no substitute for hard work, and good punches to the face.
 Train hard and never give up.

 Wing Chun is different for each practitioner: how they move, when they flow and even the strength used.
 Each person is trained and trains differently; they all have different weaknesses and advantages.
 There are skills we all must learn and others that must be figured out individually.
-These gains can come fast while others take years to achieve.
-After approximately three years, I have seen these gains made by myself and others.

-My Wing Chun Start
+My Wing Chun Journey: The Start

 When I first started training with Sihing Garret in Tampa, I was the only regular student.
-His boxing background, plus his time training in Wing Chun really set his skills apart.
+His boxing background, plus his time training in Wing Chun under Sifu Och really set his skills apart.
 After the first class, I told myself, that no matter what, I would commit to training for at least one year, at that point I would re-evaluate.
 Not even two months later, I came to the realization that Wing Chun was in my soul and I was hooked.
 With any form of martial arts, there are typically two types of gains: physical and mental.

 Physical goals are the easiest to see.
 I noticed I was moving faster, able to go longer, and could even tell my eyes where processing information faster.
 Slowly, was becoming a better fighter.
 I believe this primarily has to do with my instruction, training and dedication.
 These physical gains are generally noticed fairly consistently by all.
 You get out what you put in.
 These are the gains that pushed me through my first year.

-Wing Chun Year Two
+Wing Chun Journey: My Second Year

 When my one-year marker hit, I looked back on all the gains I had made.
 The surprising part about this reflection was the mental and lifestyle achievements.
 These types of gains are much harder to identify.
 I saw my temper cooled, I was eating healthy and living a healthy lifestyle.
 The craziest part was that these changes, these gains started to become evident, when I saw the people around me changing as well.
 They were growing through my growth.
 My wife and our two daughters started eating healthier, drinking water and working out.
 In addition, my wife and our girls are on their own martial arts adventure too.